DavidMayoral/TU-Munich-microclimate/README.md

 ## 6. Comparison with data from other sources

-In /`Relevant graphs`/`Comp Meteoblue`, a comparison can be found between the graphs generated and equivalent plots from [MeteoBlue](https://www.meteoblue.com/en/weather/historyclimate/climatemodelled/munich_germany_2867714).
+In /`NOTES_CompMeteoblue`, a comparison can be found between the graphs generated and equivalent plots from [MeteoBlue](https://www.meteoblue.com/en/weather/historyclimate/climatemodelled/munich_germany_2867714).

 This serves to ensure the validity of the DWD data.